Cultural Quarter Films Part1

 – Bill Murphy talking about his mother’s ingenuity and the workers help in saving the Company after his dad suddenly died.

-Murphy Engineering is still a Waterford success story –
+Murphy Engineering is still going strong today - website

 6. O’Connell Street (formally King’s Street)